 This is the kind of cocktail you want to sip over the course of an evening.
 It’ll be perfect for a barbecue on the patio.
-You can make up a big pitcher of margaritas and let folks serve themselves while you keep an eye on the grill and an ear on the conversation.
+You can make up a small pitcher of margaritas and let the S.O. keep you in drinks while you keep an eye on the grill.

 Smoked sea salt for glass rims

 1 lime, zested, cut into wedges